Sea Girt (732) 974-8898 Middletown (732) 706-8008

-Can I Draft My Own Will
+Can You Draft Your Own Will?

 I have given hundreds of seminars on topics of elder law, covering topics such as estate planning, Medicaid planning, estate administration.
 When you present that many seminars, you hear the same type of questions.